nine7nine/Xenomai-Archlinux/README.md

 You may have noticed from the above installation PATHs that Mercury and Cobalt Core/Userspace can be installed/co-exist on the same system. (yes, the packages won't conflict!)...
 This can be very useful for testing purposes.
 For example, you can switch kernels (linux-xenomai or linux-rt/PREEMPT_RT) and still have access to the correct Xenomai Userspace && libraries.
-Next, if you happen to have corresponding apps correctly built against each Mercury/Cobalt Core; doing comparisions is a fairly simple task (ie: run the correct binary, userspace and kernel together).
+Next step; if you happen to have apps correctly built against each Mercury/Cobalt Core; doing comparisions is a fairly trivial task (ie: run the correct binary, userspace and kernel together).

 Please consult the documentation on building Xenomai apps;